mariesophiet/master_thesis/docs/testing_tools_usage/tls_performance_testing.md

 - [Performance Metrics Guide](../performance_results/performance_metrics_guide.md)

 ## Advanced Testing Customisation
 The TLS performance testing script supports several configuration options that allow the benchmarking process to be tailored to specific environments.
-These options are particularly useful when operating in restricted networks, virtualised environments, or when precise control over test behaviour is required.
+These options are beneficial when operating in restricted networks, virtualised environments, or when precise control over test behaviour is required.

 The currently supported testing customisation options are as follows: